potatoqualitee/ogimage/README.md

 # og:image

-This action dynamically generates Open Graph images (OG:Image) from mini little webpages.
+This action dynamically generates Open Graph images (OG:Image) from template files for mini little webpages.
 This is useful for giving your links more context on Twitter and more.

 With some CSS finesse, you too can auto-generate your own OG images like GitHub does.